 grant_eligibility_criteria|eligible_expenses

-- Portion of the youth candidate's salary costs
+- Portion of the youth candidate's salary costs.

 grant_single_labels|criteria

-- Businesses must be incorporated and for-profit.
+- The business must be incorporated and for-profit.

-- Youth candidates must be post-secondary graduates.
+- The youth candidate must be a post-secondary graduate.

 grant_single_labels|register